“Das isch GC, di ewigi Nummer Eis

 The new GCZ song was released in 2022.

-Before derby proceedings begin the song was sang loud and clear with emotion by the home fans.
+Before derby proceedings begin the song is sang loud and clear and with intense emotion by the home fans.

-But despite being the home fans the Grasshopper fans are in the minority today – outnumbered by FC Zurich supporters in a home game in the home stadium of there biggest rivals.
+Despite being the home club the Grasshopper fans are in the minority today – outnumbered by FC Zürich supporters in a home game in the home stadium of its biggest rivals.

 The song describes some of the most important historical moments and symbols that have shaped the Grasshoppers in its long history.
-Important passages from older chants were also incorporated into the lyrics and the Hardturm Stadium gets a mention.
+Important passages from older chants were also incorporated into the lyrics and the Hardturm – the fabled home of the club – gets a mention.

 This is GC – Sunday afternoon in Switzerland on a bright winter afternoon.